inotdream/PCT-patches/README.md

 Configure the network IPv4 to DHCP, and any IPv6 option will work as the container will get a stateless IPv6 address.

-If you want to disable IPv6, add `androidboot.disable_ipv6=1` to the lxc.init.cmd parameter [Only supported by templates released on GitHub].
+> If you want to disable IPv6, add `androidboot.disable_ipv6=1` to the `lxc.init.cmd` parameter [Only supported by Lineage templates compiled by the author]

 After creating the container, go to Resources and add a Mount Point, with Path set to `/data`, and recommended size not less than 25GB.

 [Optional] Click Add to add a Mount Entry, with Source Path `/dev/dri`, Target Path `/dev/dri`, and Create Type set to `dir`.

-This parameter is equivalent to manually writing `lxc.mount.entry: /dev/dri dev/dri none bind,optional,create=dir` in the configuration file.
+> This parameter is equivalent to manually writing `lxc.mount.entry: /dev/dri dev/dri none bind,optional,create=dir` in the configuration file.

-Next, go to the Options menu and change the Console mode to `shell`, otherwise you cannot access the container terminal in WebUI.

-Change Apparmor profile to `unconfined`, and check `AutoDev` and `FUSE` in Features.

-Configure the lxc.init.cmd parameter to `/init androidboot.hardware=redroid androidboot.redroid_gpu_mode=auto`.

-For other parameters, please refer to the Redroid documentation.

-For lxc.mount.auto, change all three parameters `proc`, `sys`, and `cgroup` to `mixed`.
+PCT will now automatically configure the OCI type containers properly, and the content in the Options menu no longer needs to be manually configured.

+For more parameters about `lxc.init.cmd`, please check [redroid-doc](https://github.com/remote-android/redroid-doc?tab=readme-ov-file#configuration)

 ### Screenshots